-- Delivering new undergraduate and postgraduate courses, diversifying LSC's provision within the same specialist sector and spreading the core costs to gain economies of scale - Further enhancement of the budget monitoring process, contributing to the Company's culture of rigorous expenditure management; - · Continued improvement of the efficiency and effectiveness of the conservatoire's administrative functions; - Further automation of processes and integration to cloud-based document storage, to eliminate paperwork and administration overheads; - Running a free program of weekend classes to support those graduates who were studying with LSC during the pandemic - Awarding subsidised places on our post graduate courses to alumni (25%) faculty & support staff (50%) to further develop their professional / teaching skills as appropriate - Re-instating all the live performances for students, including the co-curricular performances for current students and alumni, following the pandemic
+- Delivering undergraduate and postgraduate courses, diversifying LSC's provision within the same specialist sector and spreading the core costs to gain economies of scale - Further enhancement of the budget monitoring process, contributing to the Company's culture of rigorous expenditure management; - Continued improvement of the efficiency and effectiveness of the conservatoire's administrative functions; - Further automation of processes and integration to cloud-based document storage, to eliminate paperwork and administration overheads; - Awarding subsidised places on our post graduate courses to alumni (25%) faculty & support staff (50%) to further develop their professional / teaching skills as appropriate - Re-validation of all undergraduate and post graduate HE programmes with one validating University, to reduce direct costs and ensure parity of regulation across all validated provision.

-The Senior Management Group considers the tuition fees annually and has agreed to restrict increases to inflationary levels for the last several years.
+The Senior Management Group considers the tuition fees annually and has agreed to restrict the increase to 3%, well below inflationary levels, for this unprecedented financial climate.
 The Finance Committee meets regularly and identifies how the conservatoire can ensure transparency about fees to its stakeholders, publishing policies about tuition fee payment processes and refunds.